4p02/project/backend/README.md

 Find the `/etc/hosts` file on the system and add the following line:
 `127.0.0.1 simplify.com`

-Then email jonathan to add ur gmail to the google oauth client list.
+Then email jonathan to add ur gmail to the google oauth client list and for the client secret, (the one is an example)